Unleash/unleash/websitev2/docs/sdks/proxy-ios.md

 title: iOS Proxy SDK
 ---

-In this guide we explain how to use feature toggles in a iOS via [The Unleash Proxy](./unleash-proxy).
+In this guide we explain how to use feature toggles in Swift applications via [The Unleash Proxy](./unleash-proxy).
 You can also checkout the source code for the [iOS Proxy SDK](https://github.com/Unleash/unleash-proxy-client-swift).

 ## Introduction {#introduction}